The Founding AE Stack · New · Charter cohort

 I’ll tell you on the intro call whether the Stack is right for what you’re trying to do.
 Sometimes the answer is “not yet” or “you’d be better off with a different motion.”
 I’d rather be honest than collect access fees from vendors who won’t see results.

+Transparency on economics.
 Vendors pay me to be in the Stack.
 AEs know this.
 The whole network knows this.
-The model only works because the bar is real and the disclosure is upfront.
-I only accept vendors whose tools I’d actually recommend to a friend in the seat — and I’ll turn down access fees from vendors who don’t clear that bar.
+The model only works because the disclosure is upfront.

 If the AEs in your buyer profile would actually use it, let’s talk.